 You can reset Reset Internet Protocol to its default state using the NetShell or netsh utility.

-To do so, open command prompt, type the following and hit Enter:
+To do so, open an elevated command prompt, type the following and hit Enter:

 netsh int ip reset resettcpip.txt

 If you are using IPv4, type the following and hit Enter: